Skip to main content

 In your application, you will be asked to provide information on your proposed study location.
 You must identify your own preferred program.
 Please indicate the language level you intend to study during the award period.

-Your program must be at least six weeks in duration and offer at least 120 student contact hours.
+Your program must be at least six weeks in duration and offer at least 120 student contact hours at the advanced level or 140 contact hours at the beginning or intermediate level.
 Pre-assessment and post-assessment tests are required.

 We strongly encourage applicants to contact the appropriate Cornell Southeast Asian Language Senior Lecturer to discuss individual language learning goals and explore potential intensive language programs.